Georg Christian Wittstein

 Georg Christian Wittstein (25 January 1810, in Hann.
 Münden - 1 June 1887, in Munich) was a German pharmaceutical botanist and chemist.

 He trained as a pharmacist in Minden, then worked as a pharmacy assistant in Clausthal, Güstrow und Hanover.
-In 1840 he received his doctorate from the University of Munich, where he worked for several years as an assistant at the pharmaceutical institute.
-In 1851–53 he taught classes at the technical school in Ansbach, and afterwards spent many years as director of a private school for chemistry in Munich (1853–79).
+In 1840, he received his doctorate from the Ludwig-Maximilians-Universität München, where he worked for several years as an assistant at the pharmaceutical institute.
+From 1851 to 1853, he taught classes at the technical school in Ansbach, and afterwards spent many years as director of a private school for chemistry in Munich (1853–1879).

 The plant genus Wittsteinia (family Alseuosmiaceae) was named in his honor by Ferdinand von Mueller.